appvoid/carbono/README.md

 - Lightweight: This is just JavaScript, so it's perfect to test on raspberry pi / low-powered devices.
 If it has a browser, you can run it.
 If not, you can run it on Node.js.

-- Activation Functions: The library supports various activation functions such as Tanh, Sigmoid, ReLU, and SELU, allowing for versatility in building neural network models.
+- Activation Functions: The library supports various activation functions such as Tanh, Sigmoid, ReLU, SELU and Softmax allowing for versatility in building neural network models.

 - Xavier/Glorot Initialization: It uses Xavier/Glorot initialization for weight parameters to ensure proper scaling, which helps speed up training.